dxdc/homebridge-blinds/README.md

 #### Command-line scripts

 Any of the url config parameters (`up_url`, `down_url`, `stop_url`, etc.) can be used to trigger command-line scripts instead.
 To use this feature, simply add the `file://` prefix to the command.
 The command should be specified in full without URL encoding.
-This could be used to trigger external blinds commands via serial connection or MQTT, for example.
+This could be used to trigger external blinds commands via serial connection or MQTT.

 For example: